Best Center Shafted Putters In 2025 With Expert Reviews

 What Is A Center Shafted Putter?

 The second feature is also that USUALLY the putter contains zero offset - with the shaft attaching straight-in to the putter head with no bends or angles.
-There are some exceptions to this, one of which we will review later in the TaylorMade Truss putter which has a very slight amount of offset, but generally a putter with the shaft in the center with a large offset would interfere with the golf ball in some way.
+There are some exceptions to this, like the L.A.B.
+Golf putters.

 Another interesting caveat is that a very significant portion of players who end up preferring a center shaft are lead-eye-dominant players, meaning left-eye dominant for a right-handed player.
 Because center-shafted putters are typically zero-offset designs, assuming the player has a completely neutral setup, this places the ball more under their lead eye, instead of centered between the eyes, which may help with properly perceiving the line of the putt at address.